SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Problem Environment Description

 \subsubsection{Overview}

-The State Task Network (STN) \cite{pantelides1994unified} is a mathematical modeling framework for short-term production scheduling.
+The State Task Network (STN) \citep{pantelides1994unified} is a mathematical modeling framework for short-term production scheduling.
 It focuses on scheduling a set of production \textit{tasks} on processing units, where each task transforms material \textit{states} over time.
 Unlike the RTN, which models resources more abstractly, the STN emphasizes the evolution of \textit{material states} through task execution and transfer between units.
 The objective is to satisfy time-varying demand for final products while minimizing operational costs.
 The \texttt{STNEnv} simulates this system in discrete time, where an agent selects task batch sizes on specific units at each timestep and observes the resulting state transitions, constraint violations, and rewards.
+The schematic of STN has been illustrated in \ref{fig:rtn_stn_schematic}